floragunncom/search-guard-docs/_content/_docs_signals/inputs_http.md

 Authentication credentials are configured in the `auth` section if the `request` configuration.
 At the time of writing, the only authentication method is HTTP Basic Authentication.

+### Technical Preview Limitations
-**Note:** In the current version of the tech preview, the password is stored unencrypted and returned in verbatim when the watch is retrieved using the REST API.
+In the current version of the tech preview, the password is stored unencrypted and returned in verbatim when the watch is retrieved using the REST API.
 Future versions will provide a more secure way of storing authentication data.

 ## Advanced Functionality